opencog/opencog/opencog/nlp/relex2logic/README.md

     - In what way can we solve this problem?

 Really, the “which” rules are also “question-determiners” but I needed different names for the two sets.
-And the “question-determiners” are not the problem because they refer to constituents answered by adverbial phrases (i.e.  how, when, where, and why).
-There are many “which” rules already, and there would need to be many many more to hit all the combinations possible with the 8 basic patterns multiplied by the two-predicate patterms multiplied by the choice of which argument is getting the “which”; just for a few examples:
+The “question-determiners” are not the problem, because they refer to constituents answered by adverbial phrases (i.e.  how, when, where, and why).
+There are many “which” rules already, and there would need to be many many more, to hit all the combinations possible with the eight basic patterns, multiplied by the two-predicate patterns, multiplied by the choice of which argument is getting the “which”.
+Just a few examples:

     - Which girl told you to send a bomb to the White House?
     (which-subject + “to-do2” + “SVIO” pattern)